-A strain takes about 1 week to heal.
-A bad sprain may take longer — as long as 3 to 4 weeks to heal or sometimes even longer.
+A mild strain takes about one week to heal, but a more severe one can take several weeks.
+A sprain may also take longer — as long as 4 to 6 weeks to heal or sometimes even longer.
 While your strain or sprain heals, take it easy and don't do anything that could cause another injury.

 If you've visited the doctor for your injury, you might have a follow-up visit to make sure everything is healing just right.
 When you're all healed, your doctor will give you the green light to return to your favorite activities.

 |American Academy of Orthopaedic Surgeons (AAOS) The AAOS provides information for the public on sports safety, and bone, joint, muscle, ligament and tendon injuries or conditions.|

 |American College of Sports Medicine This site has tips on staying safe while playing sports and exercising.|